Rakeshgombi/UtubeDownloader/README.md

 - Then click "Download" button, for which you want to download

 ## Why to use this app?
-- Unlimited Free Download⋅⋅
+- Unlimited Free Download
-⋅⋅⋅We do not charge you up for any kind of downloads
+⋅⋅⋅We do not charge you up for any kind of downloads.
-- Faster and Easy to Download..
+- Faster and Easy to Download
-⋅⋅⋅Just Paste the link and Get the Video
+⋅⋅⋅Just Paste the link and Get the Video.

 - Supports multiple file formats
 ⋅⋅⋅We support all video and audio formats conversion.
 You can easily convert YouTube videos to MP3, MP4, WMA and M4A formats, etc.
 - Supports all Kinds of Devices